Basement hideouts, industrial marvels and subterranean studios. You’ll find art in the most surprising of places in Leeds…

 The Tetley, Hunslet Road, Leeds, West Yorkshire LS10 1JQ.

-There’s no shortage of unique art spaces in Leeds, but have you stumbled across Live Art Bistro yet?
+There’s no shortage of unique art spaces in Leeds, but have you stumbled across CLAY yet?
 It certainly isn’t your run of the mill gallery – in fact, they go all out to challenge people’s perceptions of exactly what art is.
 The warehouse is a performance art space, which means almost anything goes.
 During a visit here you could be captured by a theatrical staging, a music show, interpretative dance or something a little more traditional.
-If you like to be surprised, Live Art Bistro has both the space and the cojones to do it.
+If you like to be surprised, CLAY has both the space and the cojones to do it.

 Live Art Bistro, Regent Street, Leeds, West Yorkshire, LS2 7QA.